Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/design.md

 ---
 title: "iOS design criteria"
+abstract: "Accessibility criteria to create an accessible iOS application"
 displayToc: true
 ---

 # iOS design criteria

-This guide aims to present the different accessibility criteria for getting an accessible iOS application.
+This guide aims to present the different accessibility criteria to create an accessible iOS application.
 <br>Each criterion explains for whom it is important, when it can be implemented, why it is important and the corresponding accessibility rule.

 <a href="https://developer.apple.com/videos/play/wwdc2020/10020/?time=555"><img class="img-fluid" alt="Access to the WWDC video highlighting the importance ofthe visual." src="../../images/conception-intro-wwdc.png"/>